BioinfoNet/hack-paper/document/manuscript.md

 # Figures {-}
 ![Figure 1](./figure01.pdf)

+And you can have it referenced as figure

 > **Box 1** To highlight of define some key cencept in Open science without
 > disrupting the flow of the articles, you can use a quote format.